nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 - reaction - details of the reaction

 ## Causative Agents ##
 It is acceptable to have entries for causative agents which are similar, e.g. penicillin and amoxicillin, but have different causative agent codes.
-The causative agent is carried in the AllergyIntolerance resource substance element.
+The causative agent is carried in the AllergyIntolerance Resource substance element.

 Where the causative agent is a drug then: